Serge Masnaghetti: International career

-Masnaghetti's strong Division 1 form in 1963 earned him two caps in friendly matches for the France national team: a 0-0 away draw with Spain in January, and a 1-2 home less against Belgium, in which he scored his side's only goal.
+Masnaghetti's strong Division 1 form in 1963 earned him two caps in friendly matches for the France national team.

+He debuted during the 0–0 draw against Spain on 9 January 1963, and he scored his only goal for France during the 2–1 loss against Belgium.

 Later life

 Following his playing career, Masnaghetti has continued to live in Valenciennes, working first as a football coach, and later as a taxi driver, following Valenciennes FC all the while.
+Following the death of Serge Roy on 26 December 2025, Masnaghetti became the oldest living former international footballer for France at the age of 91.